Youssef535/starbucks-project/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 **This Landing Page** is open-source and open to contributors.
-We apperciate all of your efforts making Crypto Cap a reliable environment.
+We apperciate all of your efforts making The project a reliable environment.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!